Rod Sykes: Political career

 Sykes served as mayor of Calgary from 1969 to 1977.
 He was defender of the underdog and the importance of financial safety nets for the needy, attacked corruption among the rich and powerful, and left office after ensuring Calgary would begin on LRT construction.
 During his time as mayor, Calgary switched from the pro-rep (STV) system to plurality election in single-member wards.

 Sykes was leader of the Alberta Social Credit Party from 1980 to 1982.
 He quit as party leader in 1982, frustrated by the party's internal and financial problems.

 In 1984, he was nominated by Alan Clarke, Calgary East Federal Liberal Riding Association Vice President, to run for the Liberal Party for a seat in the House of Commons, in the riding of Calgary East.
 At the time this was the largest riding in Canada.

 Sykes was acclaimed at a nomination meeting with over six hundred members in attendance.
 Despite being the only Liberal candidate endorsed by the Calgary Sun that year, he lost to Progressive Conservative Alex Kindy in the general election.

 Personal life and death

-Sykes and his wife, Marie Therese Claire Gisèle (née Seguin, 1929–2008), had five children and fourteen grandchildren.
+Sykes and his wife, Marie Therese Claire Gisèle (née Seguin, 1929–2008), had five children, fourteen grandchildren and three great-grandchildren.

 At an early age Sykes took an interest in gardening, reading, and stamp collecting, and remained a member of the American Philatelic Society throughout his life.
 Through his interest in reading, the British Royal family, and political history, Sykes became friends with Lord Mountbatten, which allowed Sykes access to some major events during his life.

 Sykes was raised as a Christian in the Church of England, but later converted to Catholicism in his mid-20s.

 Sykes was a long-time friend of professional wrestler and promoter Stu Hart.

 Sykes died at his home in Calgary, on January 3, 2025, at the age of 95.